binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 I've also noticed that the team has published an [ansible configuration] guide.
-You may prefer to use that if you like ansible, or like having more direct control.  there's also a [manual configuration] guide as well.
+You may prefer to use that if you like ansible, or like having more direct control.
+There's a [manual configuration] guide as well.

 # Prereqs